svapreddy/clearx/README.md

 // Import application store
 import appStore from './src/storeFile.js'

-// It can be a class or function.
+// It can be a class or a function.
 ClearX works with all. class MyView extends Component {
   constructor (props) {
     super(props)
-    // UI Component can have a local state. this.state = {
+    // UI Component can have a local state.
+Optional step! this.state = {
       localState1: 'test'
     }

-    // Now, lets access fileOne from appStore and attach to the UI component.
-Below is all we need to do
-    // Note 1: ClearX uses array pattern to to play safe with special characters like `.`. ['data', 'files', 'file1'] is equal to `data.files.file1`
+    appStore.bind({
+      paths: {
-    // Note 2: Non existent keys can be used.
-But data will be available when the data at the location is created and available.
+        // Non existent keys can be used.
+ClearX automatically updates components when data is available.
-    // Note 3: slice will be destroyed automatically with UI component

-    appStore.slice({
+        // Array format over 'data.files.file1' guards against unexpected . in keypath
         fileOne: ['data', 'files', 'file1']
+      },
+      to: this,
+      // Optional.
+Sets the default data for above paths.
+      withDefaultData: {
+        fileOne: {
+          name: 'FileOne.txt'
+        }
+      },
+      // Optional events
+      events: {
+        // Called after data is updated.
+        afterUpdate: this.afterUpdate.bind(this)
-    }, this)
+      },

-    // The slice method above will make the data is available inside state Object's store property console.log(this.state.store)
+      // Optional.
+Automatically detected for React family UI components
+      isReactFamilyUIComponent: true
+    })
+    // Data bound is automatically destroyed.
+    // Expected: { localState1: 'test', store: { fileOne: <data from path> }}
+    console.log(this.state.store)
+  }
+  afterUpdate (data) {
+    console.log('State updated', data)
   }
   render () {
     // Note: Always `this.state.store`